-The city examined – with a focus on three contemporary masterpieces including Renzo Piano’s Aurora Place and Australia’s greenest tower.
+The city examined – with a focus on four contemporary masterpieces including Renzo Piano’s Aurora Place and one of Australia’s greenest towers.

 - Walking tours of Sydney led by practising architects.